web-servers/jws-operator/README.md

 ## Deploy for an existing JWS or Tomcat image
 1. Install the operator as describe before

-Note that kubernetes doesn't have templates and you have to adjust deploy/operator.template to have:
+Note that kubernetes doesn't have templates and you have to adjust deploy/kubernetes_operator.template to have:

-image: @OP_IMAGE_TAG@ set to right value and then use kubernetes apply -f deploy/operator.template to deploy the operator
+image: @OP_IMAGE_TAG@ set to right value and then use kubernetes apply -f deploy/kubernetes_operator.template to deploy the operator.

 2. Prepare your image and push it somewhere
 See https://github.com/jfclere/tomcat-openshift or https://github.com/apache/tomcat/tree/master/modules/stuffed to build the images.